So I checked the email during the top of the hour break and there's a note there.

 Holy cow, you have a Democrat saying we have a humanitarian crisis.

-We cannot continue to absorb, nor Should we a limitless number of people, particularly children who want to cross our border?
+We cannot continue to absorb, nor should we, a limitless number of people, particularly children who want to cross our border.

-Now, I think these comments might have something to do with the fact that Mr. Hoyer is up for re-election, as is every House member this November.
+Now, I think these comments might have something to do with the fact that Mr. Hoyer is up for reelection, as is every House member this November.

-Anyway, I just think it's as phony.
+Anyway, I just think this was phony.

 But you know what this quote from Hoyer shows?